elasticio/elasticio.github.io/content/_components/xml/index.md

 - All actions involving attachments are not supported on local agents due to current platform limitations.
 - When creating XML files with invalid XML tags, the name of the potentially invalid tag will not be reported.
-- When you try to retrieve sample in `XML Attachment to JSON` action and it's size is more then 500Kb, there will be generated new smaller sample with same structure as original
+- When you try to retrieve a sample in `XML Attachment to JSON` action and it's size is more than 500Kb, there will be generated new smaller sample with the same structure as original